Polaworo/ATS-friendly-CV-writing/README.md

 2. Structuring ATS-friendly resumes: Provide clear guidance on essential sections: Work Experience, Projects, Skills, and Education.
 3. Formatting for ATS: Advise on best practices for readability and parsing, such as using simple, easy-to-read layouts and professional fonts like Times New Roman or Arial.
 4. Content optimization: Instruct on integrating relevant keywords from job descriptions and avoiding complex graphics that could impact readability or ATS parsing.
+5. Conciseness and relevance: Emphasize the importance of focusing on essential and impactful details, advising to avoid adding hobbies or irrelevant details—every inch of space should focus on something relevant and impactful.